msdundar/msdundar.github.io/content/posts/a-primitive-hashing-function-in-go/index.md

 01001111010111110010000001101001000001110110010101011010000111110001101101011101000010110000100001010110000000010000011100011000
 ```

-Needless to say, you should never use this hashing function on production.
-Existing hashing functions are 100x more
+Needless to say, you should never use this hashing function on production and you should never try to write your own
-complicated than this, and probably 1000x more secure.
-Therefore, you should only use a battle-tested algorithm such as
+encryption algorithm either.
+Existing hashing functions are 100x more complicated than this, and probably 1000x more
-SHA-3, bcrypt, and so on.
+secure.
+Therefore, you should only use battle-tested hashing algorithms such as SHA-3, bcrypt, and so on.